- Writer: Geoff Johns

 Pages 2 and 3 – Panel 3: Lori and the Koryak swim in from the left towards Tempest who stands surrounded by Atlantean sorcerors; the woman to the right in the purple is Nuada Silverarm, the sorceress Queen of Thierna Na Oge.
 To the right, are Dolphin – holding her and Tempest’s daughter – and Lagoon Boy.

 Pages 2 and 3 – Panels 4 and 5: Tempest’s picking up bad vibes.
 Nuada Silverarm is shown more clearly beside him.
 The dialogue in the green captions is the Spectre.

 Pages 2-3 – Panel 8: Below Dolphin and Lagoon boy is Koryak.

 Pages 2 and 3 – Panel 9: Top to bottom are Nuada Silverarm, Arion, Guardian of Hy-Brasil (a long-lived alien who now resides in Thierna Na Oge, after Aquaman freed him of his guardianship duties) and Atlan, Aquaman’s father.

 Pages 2 and 3 – Panels 10 and 11: The Spectre, still on his quest to destroy all magic in the DCU (see the DAY OF VENGEANCE mini-series) picks up and crushes Atlantis, possibly killing all who were there.

-Page 4 – Panel 3: The OMACs continue their assault on Paradise Island, begun in Infinite Crisis #1.
-Phillipus leads the Amazonian defense with Fury in her Tisiphone, the Blood Avenger form (the black harpy like creature in the background).
+Page 4 – Panel 3: The OMACs continue their assault on Paradise Island, begun in INFINITE CRISIS #1.
+Phillipus leads the Amazonian defence with Fury in her Tisiphone, the Blood Avenger form (the black harpy like creature in the background).